appc/spec/SPEC.md

 If included, execution details include mount points that should exist, the user, the command args, default cgroup settings and more.
 The manifest may also define binaries to execute in response to lifecycle events of the main process such as *pre-start* and *post-stop*.

-App manifests MAY specify dependencies, which describe how to assemble the final rootfs from a collection of other images.
+Image manifests MAY specify dependencies, which describe how to assemble the final rootfs from a collection of other images.
 As an example, you might have an app that needs special certificates layered into its filesystem.
 In this case, you can reference the name "example.com/trusted-certificate-authority" as a dependency in the app image manifest.
 The dependencies are applied in order and each app image dependency can overwrite files from the previous dependency.